Brunswick Heads - Ocean Shores

 In terms of cultural diversity, Brunswick Heads - Ocean Shores records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Brunswick Heads-Ocean Shores, surveyed between August 2016 and July 2017, had a cultural diversity profile roughly matching the wider region's average.
-85.6% of its population were citizens, 79.5% were born in Australia, and 91.2% spoke English only at home.
-Christianity was the predominant religion, comprising 27.9%.
+Brunswick Heads-Ocean Shores had a cultural diversity roughly matching the wider region's average, with 85.6% of its population being citizens, 79.5% born in Australia, and 91.2% speaking English only at home.
+Christianity was the predominant religion, comprising 27.9% of people in Brunswick Heads-Ocean Shores.
+Notably, Judaism was overrepresented at 1.5%, compared to 0.1% across Rest of NSW.

 Frequently Asked Questions - Diversity